Albuquerque and Santa Fe Personal Injury Lawyer

-If you were hurt due to someone else's negligence, Andras Szantho can help
+Injured due to someone else's negligence?
+New Mexico personal injury attorney Andras Szantho can help

 Accidents happen.
 You may have been hurt in a fall at a grocery store, bitten by a dog at a friend's house or injured at a sporting event or another activity.
 Depending on the injury, you may be dealing with medical bills, physical therapy, time away from work and other expenses.
 You might even have to make significant lifestyle changes to deal with chronic pain or a permanent disability.
 That’s when you need an experienced New Mexico personal injury lawyer to fight for your rights.

 By law, you are entitled to compensation if your injury was the result of someone else's negligent behavior.
 To get the compensation you deserve, however, you need to prove that the accident was someone else's fault.
 In many cases, they'll likely be someone disputing your claim and pointing the finger at you.

 Such scare tactics don't intimidate us.
 Albuquerque personal injury attorney Andras Szantho has years of experience representing injured people during some of the most difficult times of their lives.
 A former New Mexico prosecutor with extensive courtroom experience, attorney Szantho understands legal system and knows how to build a strong legal case.
 We can fight for the justice you rightfully deserve.

 - How do I know whether I have a personal injury case?